-Follow these instructions to remove the chassis cover:
+Follow these instructions to remove/install the chassis cover:

 - Remove the screws on both sides of the back chassis cover.
 (Note: For safe shipping, installation screws are added and should be removed before deployment/putting it in the server cabinet.) - 2.
-Remove the screw securing the back chassis cover. - Push button to unlock the handle. - 4.
-Pull the grip handle to open the panel cover. - Slide the back chassis cover towards the rear and remove the chassis cover in the direction indicated - 6.
-Remove the screws securing the front chassis cover. - Slide the front chassis cover towards the rear and remove the chassis cover in the direction indicated. - 8.
+Remove the screw securing the back chassis cover. - 3.
+Push button to unlock the handle. - 4.
+Pull the grip handle to open the panel cover. - Slide the back chassis cover towards the rear and remove the chassis cover in the direction indicated. - 6.
+Remove the screw securing the middle chassis cover. - Slide the middle chassis cover towards the rear and remove the chassis cover in the direction indicated. - 8.
 To reinstall the chassis cover reverse steps 2-7.